AlmasB/CI517/lectures/lecture1/PITCHME.md

 ---

-#### Achievements / gameplay
+#### Achievements / gameplay (Dragon Age Inquisition)

 - how can we integrate an achievement system into an engine?
-- how can we implement in-game tutorials, side quests, quick-time events, cutscenes, dialogues and many more?
+- how can we implement in-game tutorials, side quests, quick-time events, cutscenes, dialogues and other gameplay related features?

 ---

-#### External tool integration
+#### External tool integration (Tiled Map Editor, 3ds Max)

 - how do we benefit from supporting external tools?
 - how can we add support for external tools?